barreeyentos/catface/README.md

 ## Run

+Before running make sure to either set your security username and password in environment files or the application.yml

 The easiest way to run the server is to run it locally using the spring boot gradle plugin

 ```